chatwoot/docs/docs/contributing-guide/translation-guidelines.md

 ### Releasing a new language

 All the translated strings would be included in the next release.
 If a language has *60% or more translated strings* in Crowdin, we would enable the language in Chatwoot app during the next release.

+#### Steps to raise a pull request for new langauge

+Please use this [pull request](https://github.com/chatwoot/chatwoot/pull/7905) as a reference for enabling a new language into Chatwoot.

+- Ensure language is added and enabled in `config/initializers/languages.rb`
+- Include the language in `i18n/index.js` for the all the packs -> `dashboard, widget, survey`
+- Select the language from Chatwoot settings UI and confirm the PR to be working